anadomuta/challenge-bootstrap-portfolio/README.md

 ## Credits
 The project was built following the instructions from the materials in the Skills Bootcamp in Front-End Web Development by edX.

-The pictures used throughout the page are from a personal trip to Tenerife, apart from the banner image which has been retrieved from [Unsplash](https://unsplash.com/).
+The pictures used in the work grid are from a personal trip to Tenerife, and the banner image has been retrieved from [Unsplash](https://unsplash.com/).

 The following resources were used:
 1. [Bootstrap Navbar and Grid](https://getbootstrap.com/docs/5.3/getting-started/introduction/)